101 Best Farmers Markets in America for 2015 slideshow

 The Fort Collins Farmers Market offers cooking demonstrations, games, and music for its patrons while they shop for local produce.
 From fruits and vegetables to flowers and organic body care products, Fort Collins covers all farmers market must-haves — and more.
 The Fort Collins Market is open Wednesdays from June to October and Sundays from May to November.

-#87 Cape Ann Farmers’ Market, Gloucester, Maine
+#87 Cape Ann Farmers’ Market, Gloucester, Massachusetts

 In addition to local food and crafts, such as Trupiano’s sausage, which some claim is the best in the area, and dog collars specially designed for the beach, there’s plenty to see at the Cape Ann Farmers’ Market.
 You can enjoy live music, educational booths, weekly activities for kids, cooking demonstrations, and seafood throw-down cooking contests.